haiwera-silk-cd/magento-devdocs/guides/v2.1/get-started/gs-web-api-response.md

 A successful DELETE call returns `true`.
 An unsuccessful DELETE call returns a payload similar to the other calls.

 The response payload depends on the call.
-For example, a `GET /V1/customers/:customerId` call returns the following payload:
+例如， a `GET /V1/customers/:customerId` call returns the following payload:

 {% highlight json %}
 {